JamesH1978/KlipperStuff/SKR3KataCAN.md

 # Guides and notes for Klipper
-## Flashing an Manta SKR3 EZ with Katapult for a CAN bridge setup
+## Flashing an SKR3 EZ with Katapult for a CAN bridge setup

-Connect manta to host via usb in dfu mode
+Connect SKR3 to host via usb in dfu mode

 To do this hold the BOOT0 button down and tap reset